 I recently had a little discussion with Martha – she is also a painter and runs a wonderful blog – a short discussion on the subject: “When is a picture ready?”
 In general, I don’t have a problem with this question that often.
 I paint and paint and at some point, a voice says: let go.
 All of this is largely a matter of the subconscious.

-It becomes more difficult when a picture is being created that has many good parts, ideas, statements…. but is does not “feel” finished after all.
-Sometimes I sleep over it and look at it again then with a certain distance.
+It becomes more difficult when a picture is being created that has many good parts, ideas, and statements…. but it does not “feel” finished after all.
+Sometimes I sleep over it and look at it again then at a certain distance.
 In this particular case, I was satisfied with the sky and with the foreground.
 And not at all with some other parts.

 Both areas are determined by dramatic gestures, the sky in a soft way through the clouds, the foreground hard and pointed, which creates additional tension.

 To better understand the weak parts I scanned the picture and so as not to be confused by the colors, I did a black and white scan.
 Now the construction was much clearer in front of me and weaknesses, especially with the flow of power, became clearer.
 After a few sketches with possible solutions, I started working on the painting again.

 And I’m certainly not satisfied.
 Some parts have gained, but all in all, I don’t think it’s really any better now.
 Above all, I wanted to add a portion of “mood” to it, but I didn’t really succeed.